gojibjib/jibjib-model/README.md

 ## Overview

+# CNN
-In vggish_train.py we are training a  classifier model for 195 bird classes.
+In vggish_train.py we are training a convolutional classifier model for an arbitrary number of birds.
 We take a pretrained [VGGish/ Audioset](https://github.com/tensorflow/models/tree/master/research/audioset) model by Google and finetune it by letting it iterate during training on more than 80,000 audio samples of 10 second length.
 Please read the following papers for more information:

 - Hershey, S. et. al., [CNN Architectures for Large-Scale Audio Classification](https://research.google.com/pubs/pub45611.html), ICASSP 2017
 - Gemmeke, J. et. al., [AudioSet: An ontology and human-labelled dataset for audio events](https://research.google.com/pubs/pub45857.html), ICASSP 2017